Saxena-Shivam/ARC_Task/README.md

-﻿# ARC Project
+﻿# UniCom Project

 ## Overview

-ARC is a full-stack web application that allows users to send, receive, and manage requests between two user types: **Requestor** and **Reciever**.
+UniCom is a full-stack web application that allows users to send, receive, and manage requests between two user types: **Requestor** and **Reciever**.
 The system includes authentication, request management, status tracking, and automated email reminders for pending requests.

 ---